JSpeedie/G2ME-legacy/README.md

 ### The 'v' flag

-Stands for "**v**erbose-mode.
+Stands for "**v**erbose mode".
 Takes no arguments.
-Modifies the output of some option flags to contain more information.
+Modifies the output of some output flags to contain more information.

 * This flag has an effect on the `-h`, `-o`, `-O`, and `-R` output flags.